 One of the biggest factors to consider when deciding to negative gear is your taxable income and the tax bracket in which you fall in.
 Given the progressive nature of our tax system, higher-income brackets often enjoy bigger tax breaks from negative gearing and thus, helps the upper end of income earners a lot further than your average families.

 The general strategy for property investment, like any investment, is to grow your wealth.
 People correlate this with capital growth which can be attained both geared positively and negatively.
-The added element of minimising your tax burden with your property investment is what is attractive for negative gearing.
+The added element of minimising your tax burden with your property investment is what is attractive for negative gearing in Australia.
 When it comes to determining whether negative gearing is right for you, there is no generic answer for all.
 Given the wide-ranging number of variables that must be considered, it’s important to assess your individual financial and personal situation before deciding to make the leap into negatively gearing your property.

 Engaging in a financial planner or an accountant can provide an expert second opinion to ensure you are on the right track.
 Given this is one of, if not the most significant investment of most people’s lives, it pays to conduct thorough due diligence to avoid being trapped in a debt whirlpool later down the track.